zazuko/travertin-example/README.md

-# alod-example
+# aLOD Example Dataset

-aLOD Example Dataset
+This is a small example dataset for aLOD.